Cyferouss/CSC420/README.md

     "C:/Users/skunk/Desktop/csc420proj/CSC420/output.avi",
     "False"]

-NOTE: ALL 3 OF THESE PARAMETERS ARE REQUIRED
-NOTE: We used absolute file paths when testing.
+NOTE: ALL 3 OF THESE PARAMETERS ARE REQUIRED and we used absolute file paths when testing.
 ### Running Without Parameters
 Alternatively if you want you can manually edit the Configuration Files.
 Load resources section of the code.